Save travel time and money when you attend the NSF-Funded WomenTech Educators Online Training from the comfort of your own desk.

-Administrators, professors, instructors, counseling and outreach staff at two-year colleges from science, technology, engineering and math (STEM) programs in which women are underrepresented.
-Preference will be given to applicants who apply in teams or are connected with an ATE Project or Center.
-Forty fellowship spots are available.
+Teams made up of 4-8 administrators, professors, instructors, counseling and outreach staff at two-year colleges from science, technology, engineering and math (STEM) programs in which women are underrepresented.
+Applications will be reviewed on a rolling basis and the training fills quickly, so apply early.
+Preference will be given to applicants connected with an ATE Project or Center.

 Here are just some of our past ATE clients: